YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Replication
 ~~~~~~~~~~~~~~~~~~

 In a replicated environment, all databases belonging to an instance should have the same null collation order.
-If this condition is not met, the source server issues the GTM-E-NULLCOLLDIFF error message on the primary.
+If this condition is not met, the source server issues the YDB-E-NULLCOLLDIFF error message on the primary.
 On the secondary, the update process issues the same error message if the condition is not satisfied.

 Although all databases belonging to an instance must have the same collation method, YottaDB allows the primary and secondary to use different null collation methods.
 Any needed conversion is handled internally and transparently.